metrico/qryn/plugins/README.md

 * WORK IN PROGRESS!

 Missing a LogQL function in cLoki?
 Extend functionality in in _no time_ using [cLoki Plugins](https://github.com/lmangani/cLoki/tree/master/plugins)
+Need to alias a complex query?
+Use macros to turn complex queries into easy to use queries

 ## Overall plugin structure

 Plugins are supported via plugnplay module https://github.com/e0ipso/plugnplay .
-To create a plugin you have to do a nodejs project with subfolders for each plugin:
+To create a plugin you have to create a nodejs project with subfolders for each plugin or add them into your cLoki plugins folder:
 ```
 /
 |- package.json